Liam2032/GCE-Live-Billing-Tracker/README.md

 ### Install:
 ```
 1. Run gcecosts.sh.
 This will walk you though setup of gdrive, authentication and everything else.
+2. Important: setup will require you to add a shutdown Meta key for each VM.
+Please do this and follow instructions...
 3. After completed setup, you will have access to VM tracking and features.

 Run: gcecosts [options]